-This Statement of Investment Principles ("the Statement") has been prepared by the Trustees of the LPA Industries Limited Pension Scheme ("the Scheme") in accordance with Section 35 of the Pensions Act 1995, as amended, and its attendant Regulations.
-The Statement outlines the principles governing the investment policy of the Scheme and the activities undertaken by the Trustees to ensure the effective implementation of these principles.
+This Statement of Investment Principles ("the Statement") has been prepared by the Trustees of the LPA Industries Limited Section of the Deloitte Pensions Master Plan ("the Section") in accordance with Section 35 of the Pensions Act 1995, as amended, and its attendant Regulations.
+The Statement outlines the principles governing the investment policy of the Section and the activities undertaken by the Trustees to ensure the effective implementation of these principles.